Worldview and GIBS FAQs

 The Global Imagery Browse Services (GIBS) are a set of standard services to deliver global, full-resolution satellite imagery in a highly responsive manner.
-GIBS currently serves LANCE near real-time imagery and will be extended in 2015 to include MODIS science imagery from the beginning of the Terra and Aqua missions to present.
+GIBS currently serves LANCE near real-time imagery and will be extended to include MODIS science imagery from the beginning of the Terra and Aqua missions to present.
 Its goal is to enable interactive exploration of NASA's Earth imagery for a broad range of users.
-Technical Information / Wiki.
-Stay up-to-date with GIBS with the GIBS Blog.
+Visit the GIBS Wiki for more information about GIBS and how to use it, also stay up-to-date with GIBS with the GIBS Blog.

 Last Updated: Apr 21, 2017 at 4:42 PM EDT